Explicit Context Reasoning with Supervision for Visual Tracking: Method

 \subsection{Overview}

 The overall framework of RSTrack is shown in Fig.\ref{fig_Overall_framework}.
 First, the template frame \(\mathcal{I}_{z}\) and search frame \(\mathcal{I}_{x}\) are embedded as 1D tokens and processed by a visual encoder to extract initial target features \(\mathcal{F}_{x}\).
-Then, the state reasoning module models the historical state sequence \(\Psi\) to predict the current target state.
+Subsequently, the state reasoning module uses the historical state sequence \(\Psi\) to predict the current target state.
 Based on this prediction, the reconstruction module transforms the template features \(\mathcal{F}_{z}\) to generate predicted target features \(\widehat{\mathcal{F}}_{tg}^t\).
-Next, the temporal decoder refines the initial features \(\mathcal{F}_{x}\) using \(\widehat{\mathcal{F}}_{tg}^t\), producing the final temporally modeled features for the head network to locate the target.
-After each tracking iteration, the true target features \(\mathcal{F}_{tg}^t\) are compressed and appended to \(\Psi\) to maintain the historical state sequence, while also serving as supervisory signals to guide reasoning and explicitly learn contextual changes.
+Next, the temporal decoder refines the initial search features \(\mathcal{F}_{x}\) using \(\widehat{\mathcal{F}}_{tg}^t\), producing the final temporally enriched features for the head network to locate the target.
+After each iteration, the true target features \(\mathcal{F}_{tg}^t\) are compressed and appended to \(\Psi\), maintaining the continuity of the historical states.
+Additionally, these true features \(\mathcal{F}_{tg}^t\), along with the compressed state tokens, serve as supervisory signals to guide reasoning and explicitly capture contextual dynamics.